bernieplug/eepelican/content/blog/definitive-guide-keywords.md

 The first place is your product listing itself.
 As you may know from [part 2 of our SEO series](https://efficientera.com/blog/2015/08/part-two-amazon-seo-product-listing.html), you can put keywords in your title, your feature list, and your description.
 Amazon’s search engine will look through the whole listing, find these keywords, and use them to decide what searches relate to your product the best.

 The second place is a designated keyword section that Amazon gives you when you’re creating your product listing.
 The section is called ”*search terms*.”
 Amazon will use anything you put in these fields to point relevant searches in your direction.
 You get five fields that accept 50 characters each, so you should use them to their maximum potential.
-More detail on this later - it’s not as simple as you might think.
+More detail on this later—it’s not as simple as you might think.

 ### How do I pick keywords?